All Episodes

 But it's easy to understand why he views Uber as an ideological threat.

-A tipping point is in sight, where big government politicians can no longer deprive customers of new choice made possible by technology, whether for car rides, car sharing, or home rentals.
+A tipping point is in sight where big government politicians can no longer deprive customers of new choice made possible by technology, whether for car rides, car sharing, or home rentals.

 De Blasio's experience should encourage other politicians to sign up for the innovation.

-Boy, this is this is so so on point.
+Boy, this is so, so on point.

 Technology does hold the key to overrunning these libs.

-If you look at uh, say millennials as a as a group that you would Want to teach and open their eyes about the perils of big government, the problems of big government, and how big government impairs them and limits their free.
+What's fascinating about this, folks, if you look at, say, millennials as a group that you would want to teach and open their eyes about the perils of big government, the problems of big government, and how big government impairs them and limits their freedom, this is it.

 This is the story.